kopp/minipython/docs/ble.rst

 While the BBC micro:bit has hardware capable of allowing the device to work as a Bluetooth Low Energy (BLE) device, it only has 16k of RAM.
-The BLE stack alone takes up 12k RAM which means there's not enough memory for MicroPython to support Bluetooth.
+The BLE stack alone takes up 12k RAM which means there's not enough memory for MiniPython to support Bluetooth.

 .. note::
-    MicroPython uses the radio hardware with the :mod:`radio` module.
+    MiniPython uses the radio hardware with the :mod:`radio` module.
 This allows users to create simple yet effective wireless networks of micro:bit devices.